SaladDais/Lummao/README.md

 ## How

-For a real-world example, see <https://github.com/SaladDais/SLGraphPather>'s tests and test coverage reporting.
+For a real-world example, see <https://github.com/SaladDais/SLGraphPather> or <https://github.com/SaladDais/SickJoke>'s tests and test coverage reporting.

 Along with the python API, a helper `lummao` script is provided that takes in an LSL file and outputs a python file.
 It can be invoked like `lummao input.lsl output.py`.